ventura-v/instagram-login-page-clone-html-css-dio/README.md

 The project purpose is recreate the Instagram login page

-I implemented some features, like recursivity, slide animations, focus and hover details.
+All features and effects were made using only CSS

-The example pictures in the project were getting from Pexels website.
+The example pictures in this project were getting from Pexels website

 The project deploy is on Netlify and the final result can be checked [clicking here](https://instagram-login-clone.netlify.app/) or clicking on gif below